About

 We thank the Lord for the fine examples of priests

-he has given us, while at the some time praying for
+He has given us, while at the same time, we pray for

 those who could, at times, give a better example.